-The proposed General Assembly Substitute Bill No. 7125 establishes new procedures for referenda related to amendments to municipal charters and home rule ordinances, set to take effect on July 1, 2025.
-The bill requires that any proposed amendment presented for a vote must be clearly stated on the ballot, allowing voters to respond with a "Yes" or "No," accompanied by a precise explanation of the changes.
-Furthermore, if the amendment involves specific issues such as changes to the election process for municipal officials, residency requirements, or the creation or elimination of municipal boards, each issue must be listed separately on the ballot for individual voter approval.
+The proposed General Assembly Substitute Bill No. 7125 aims to enhance the procedures for referenda related to amendments of municipal charters and home rule ordinances, set to take effect on July 1, 2025.
+The bill requires that any proposed amendments presented for a vote must be clearly stated on the ballot, allowing voters to respond with a "Yes" or "No," accompanied by a fair and precise explanation of the changes.
+Additionally, if the amendment involves specific issues such as changes to the election process, residency requirements, or the creation or elimination of municipal boards, these must be listed separately on the ballot for individual voter consideration.

 GAE Joint Favorable: 7-191, 9-369